-We encourage you to lodge an online registration application at the start of your course, or as soon as your circumstances become known, to ensure you receive support as soon as possible.
+We encourage you to lodge an online registration application at the start of your course, or as soon as your circumstances become known, to ensure adjustments and supports are in place as soon as possible.

 While you are welcome to register at any time during your studies, there are deadlines for when you need to submit alternative exam arrangements (AEA) requests for each exam period.

-To have your AEAs in place for your exams, you need to register and book an appointment with an Equity Adviser (Step 3) before the deadline in the table below:
+To have your AEAs in place for your exams, you need to register and book an appointment with a Student Equitable Learning Adviser, (Step 3) before the deadline in the table below:

 Step 3: Register online